mtitze/njet/README.md

 ## Features

-- Higher-order forward-mode automatic differentiation with multiple variables.
+- Higher-order (forward-mode) automatic differentiation in several variables.
 - Support for NumPy and SymPy.
+- Evaluation of expressions containing nested higher-order derivatives.
 - Lightweight and easy to use.

 ## Installation